-- Develop the professional expertise, core knowledge and understanding expected of professionals ٠ working with secondary age pupils. - Graduate with a detailed knowledge of contemporary educational practice and the issues which shape the secondary education system. - Analyse the impact of ethical and legal issues relevant to teaching, learning and assessment including current statutory and non-statutory documents and frameworks related to working within the secondary sector.
+- Develop the professional expertise, core knowledge and understanding expected of professionals working with primary age pupils. - Graduate with a detailed knowledge of contemporary educational practice and the issues which shape the primary education system. - Analyse the impact of ethical and legal issues relevant to teaching, learning and assessment including current statutory and non-statutory documents and frameworks related to working within the primary sector.